larahbarbosa/agenda/README.md

 ### CONVENTIONS

-Conventions adopted in the work environment for the Login Page project:
+Conventions adopted in the work environment for the project:

      Rule for name of classes and tables and columns in a db: firstName All classes must be represented by a noun and not a verb: Customers, Contacts, Profile, Settings etc;